We're here to help. If you would like to support an athlete in your area, get in touch!

 Tim has more than 15 years of experience of working in sports management.
-He joined SportsAid in 2004 after a seven-year spell as managing director at Saracens Rugby Club.
-Tim's role as chief executive is to lead the team and the charity in helping talented young sports people.
+He joined SportsAid in 2004 after a long spell as Managing Director at Saracens Rugby Club.
+Tim's role is to lead the team and the charity in helping talented young sports people.

 Tanni is one of Great Britain's most decorated athletes of all time having won 16 Paralympic medals - including 11 golds - as a wheelchair racer competing in the T53 category.
 She held over 30 world records and won the London Marathon on six occasions.
 She sits as a crossbencher in the House of Lords after becoming a Life Peer in 2010.